dastrukar/PRECIZION/README.md

 --------------------------------------------------------------------------------
 Sounds that were ripped:

-1."Pistol", "Shotgun" sounds ripped/taken from 'Left 4 Dead 2'(by Valve Software)
+1."Pistol", "Shotgun", "SMG" sounds ripped/taken from 'Left 4 Dead 2'(by Valve Software)

 2."Chaingun" sounds ripped/taken from 'Quake 4'(by Raven Software and Id Software)